t-adekunle/javascript_info/README.md

 .toReversed() - reverses the order of values in an array and returns a new array.
 Non-destructive .splice(start, deleteCount, item1, item2) - changes the contans of an array by removing or replacing existing element and/or adding new elements in place.
 Mutates orginal array
 .toSpliced(start, deleteCount, item1, item2) - non-descrutive version of splice
+.flat(depth) - creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.
+Depth is optional and defaults to 1

 **NESTED ARRAYS**